featured image

 findings.append(f"(Green) ...")

-The acronym_found_in_para guard prevents false positives: if both the acronym and its full form appear in the same paragraph (as they should on first definition), the full-form match should not be flagged.
+The acronym_found_in_para guard prevents false positives: if both the acronym and its full form appear in the same paragraph (as they should on first definition), the full-form match shouldn’t be flagged.
+This avoids highlighting the definition itself as a violation.

-After checking known acronyms, the engine scans for uppercase words that are not in the reference list — potential undocumented acronyms:
+After checking known acronyms, the engine scans for uppercase words not in the reference list:

 for position, word in enumerate(para.text.split()):